 everyman’s right (pdf), which is not subject to legislation.

-Ruovesi contains more than 200 lakes, so there are plenty of shores for fishermen to rock up on and drop their nets and lines.
+There are more than 200 lakes in Ruovesi, so plenty of shores for fishermen to cast their lines from.

 Hook-and-line fishing and ice fishing are general fishing rights that are free of charge.
 Permits are required for other types of fishing.